Amatuon/HeavyAthleteDocs/Everything Else/How we make Money.md

 - For payments less than $14.29: App fee > 5% due to Stripe's $0.30 fixed fee
 - For payments $14.29 and above: Total app fee = 5%

-This structure is designed to cover our server costs with a 2x buffer for potential growth.
+This structure was designed to cover our server costs with a 2x buffer for potential growth.
+Now that we are hosting a [[Heavy Athletes presents the Heavy Athletics World Showcase.|major game]] this is hopefully a large source funding for that game.

 ### Fee Distribution Table: